-The financial statements of Company have been prepared in accordance with accounting principles generally accepted in the Philippines for pre-need companies as set forth in the Pre-need Rule 31, As Amended: Accounting Standards for Pre-Need Plans and Pre-Need Uniform Chart of Accounts (PNUCA), applicable Insurance Commission (IC) Circular Letters, and Philippine Financial Reporting Standards (PFRS), except for the accounting treatment on revenues and financial liabilities under PFRS 9 and PFRS 4, respectively.
-The term PFRS in general includes all applicable PFRS, PAS and interpretations of the Philippine Interpretations Committee (PIC), Standing Interpretations Committee (SIC) and International Financial Reporting Interpretations Committee (FRIC) which have been approved by the Financial and Sustainability Reporting Standards Council (FSRSC) and adopted by the SEC.
+The financial statements of Company have been prepared in accordance with accounting principles generally accepted in the Philippines for pre-need companies as set forth in the Pre-need Rule 31, As Amended: Accounting Standards for Pre-Need Plans and Pre-Need Uniform Chart of Accounts (PNUCA), applicable Insurance Commission (IC) Circular Letters, and Philippine Financial Reporting Standards (PFRS) Accounting Standards.
+The term PFRS Accounting Standards in general includes all applicable PFRS Accounting Standards, PAS and interpretations of the Philippine Interpretations Committee (PIC), Standing Interpretations Committee (SIC) and International Financial Reporting Interpretations Committee (IFRIC) which have been approved by the Financial and Sustainability Reporting Standards Council (FSRSC) and adopted by the SEC.